Empirical bias-reducing adjustments to estimating functions: Discussion and further work

+Our empirical experience with fully-specified models is that while the RB$M$-estimators are first-order unbiased, they may not deliver an as strong bias correction in small samples as other methods in Table~\ref{br_characteristics} that require full specification of the correct model.
+Example~\ref{probit_bias} and Section~\ref{sec:negbin_bias} in the Supplementary Material document provide evidence about this effect.

+From the simulation-based methods, the linear-bias-correcting (LBC) estimator of \citet{mackinnon+smith:1998} has interesting properties that may warrant further investigation.
+In particular, if the initial estimator $\hat\theta$ has a linear bias function, always takes values away from the boundary of the parameter space, and samples from the correct model or an appropriate empirical distribution function can be taken, then the LBC estimator of \citet{mackinnon+smith:1998} can deliver estimators with virtually zero bias.
+If the assumption of linear bias function is not satisfied, then the LBC estimator is free from first-order bias, just like RB$M$-estimators are.
+These properties of LBC come at the expense of the need to simulation from the full model and more computation. \citet[Section~6]{mackinnon+smith:1998} (and Section~\ref{br_methods}) provides a clear discussion on why estimators based on asymptotic approximation of the bias (like RB$M$-estimators) are typically more attractive than simulation-based estimators in applications.

+The differences between RB$M$-estimators and other bias reduction methods that aim to remove the first term or more from the bias function in fully- or partially-specified models, are beyond the first term of the bias expansion.
+Hence, while a detailed theoretical assessment of those differences may be interesting for particular models, it is subtle, mathematically involved and potentially inconclusive at the level of generality RB$M$ estimation has been developed.

-\citet{lunardon:2018} showed that bias reduction in maximum likelihood estimation using the adjustments in \citet{firth:1993} can be particularly effective for inference about a low-dimensional parameter of interest in the presence of high-dimensional nuisance parameters, while providing, at the same time, improved estimates of the nuisance parameters.
-Current research investigates the performance of the reduced-bias estimator from empirically adjusted estimating functions for general $M$-estimation in stratified settings, extending the arguments and optimality results in \citet{lunardon:2018} when maximum composite likelihood and other $M$-estimators are employed.
+\citet{lunardon:2018} showed that bias reduction in ML estimation using the adjustments in \citet{firth:1993} can be particularly effective for inference about a low-dimensional parameter of interest in the presence of high-dimensional nuisance parameters, while providing, at the same time, improved estimates of the nuisance parameters.
+Current research investigates the performance of the RB$M$-estimator for general $M$-estimation in stratified settings, extending the optimality results in \citet{lunardon:2018} when maximum composite likelihood or other $M$-estimators are used.